 In the first month of setting up your content marketing plan, you need to establish the framework.
 Based on your level of knowledge, you can skip around and plan accordingly, but below we tried to be as thorough as possible to cover all the bases.

 Your objective in your first month is to lay out the entire framework.
-Start learning about your audience, train your team in content marketing, take the time and put in the resources to build the foundation for your content marketing program so that everyone’s on the same page and working together.
+Start learning about your audience, train your team in content marketing, take the time and put in the resources to build the foundation for your content marketing strategy so that everyone’s on the same page and working together.
 This will make it easier to scale up in the future.

 This is also the stage where you’re going to assemble your content marketing team.
 We always like to recommend hiring at least one content manager and one videographer.
 But if you’re going to start somewhere, the content manager is the first hire.
 These two positions will be the backbone of your content marketing strategy.
 They will organize and implement everything, start to finish, and keep your marketing plan running smoothly.